buzzqw/TUS/OBSS/markdown-separati/en/13-armed-combat.md

 >> **Combat with Long Weapon...**: He charges the brigand, hitting him and getting right next to him.
 With his last Action, he decides to improve his Defense (Prepare Defense).

-The severely wounded brigand tries to hit him, hoping that his difficulty in using a long weapon at close range is offset by the penalties from Tups's charge.
+The severely wounded brigand tries to hit him, hoping that his difficulty in using a long weapon at close range is offset by the penalties from Tups' \*\*s charge.
 Tups is hit, and the brigand drops his spear and draws a short dagger, also going on the defensive.

 ## Double Weapon